Tsebo200/AniX/anix/README.md

 <!-- DEVELOPMENT PROCESS -->
 ## Development Process

 The `Development Process` is the technical implementations and functionality done in the frontend and backend of the application.
+In my frontend I implemented a Google Font called Nunito, a box shadow on my info pills (in Home Page) as well as my graph containers (in the comparison page), I added Hover States for my info pills, my navigational buttons and my logo.
+In my backend I utilised React js including the react hooks such as useState, useRef and useEffect.
+I used the useEffect to retrieve all the anime when the page renders, useRef was used to store a variable (the selectedAnime) and the useState was used to change the anime name when it was selected in the dropdown.
+I utilised axios to make an HTTP request for my API (this allows me to fetch data from the API easily).
+I implemented charts js to create dynamic charts.

 ### Implementation Process
 <!-- stipulate all of the functionality you included in the project -->